BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 There's many note-taking applications out there, but for me Obsidian is definitely one of the best.
 But it's not the only one I use, as different programs have different use-cases.
 I have a more detailed comparison of [Obsidian vs Notion here](/blog/notion-obsidian-comparison).

-I also not only use Obsidian, I use Notion for and Logseq as well.
+So I not only use Obsidian, I use Notion and Logseq as well.
 Notion for content that is collaborative or that can use the better Database function there, e.g. the Kanban in Notion is great.
 Logseq for short daily notes, as having a separate program for quick notes feels better and daily entries in Logseq are shown in an infinite scroll-able vertical view, which makes it easier to find past entries.

 Other note-taking applications that might interest you: